chengcli/space405/doc/hw4.rst

 magnetic field lines.
 The magnetic field of Earth is approximately 0.5 Gauss.

 (3) (1') What is the maximum radius of the gyration of the proton with a kinetic energy
-    of 1 kev around the magnetic field lines of Earth?
+    of 1 keV around the magnetic field lines of Earth?

 4. (5') Motion of charged particles in magnetic fields